patnatha/LIMIT/README.md

 * import_csv.R: This is an R script that loads up a function 'import_csv([input_dir])' that takes an argument of a path to a driectory.
 It returns an object indexable using '$' of tables.

-* prepare_data.R: This is an R script that uses command line arguments to morph csv data into R objects which can be loaded into the limit scripts.
-    * CMD ARGS
-        * input: path to directory of csv files to load
-        * output: path to directory of where to write the output
-        * name: identify this run, which will name the file this name

 ## DIRECTORIES
 * pair_glucose: This is the directory that contains the scripts required for pairing glucose values and then preparing them for analysis in the LIMIT algorithm